graphieros/vue-data-ui/README.md

 ## Tooltip #tooltip-before & #tooltip-after slots

-Customize tooltip contents with #tooltip-before and #tooltip-after slots.
+Customize tooltip contents with #tooltip-before and #tooltip-after slots, to include an image, another chart or any other rich content into your tooltips.
-Is it that easy to include an image, another chart or any other content into your tooltips.
-It's an alternative to the config option tooltip.customFormat, in case richer tooltip content is needed.
+It's an alternative to the config option `tooltip.customFormat`, in case richer tooltip content is needed.

 Both slots expose the following object: